AyanCh0w/ChatCXT/README.md

 QUERY: What are the new cars released at ces 2023?

-ChatCXT:The new cars released at CES 2023 include the BMW Prototype, the Ram EV Truck, the Sony/Honda Car, the Volkswagen ID.7 Electric Sedan, the Afeela Electric SUV, the Bollinger B2 Electric Truck, the Lucid Air Electric Luxury Sedan, and the Tesla Cybertruck.
+ChatCXT: The new cars released at CES 2023 include the BMW Prototype, the Ram EV Truck, the Sony/Honda Car, the Volkswagen ID.7 Electric Sedan, the Afeela Electric SUV, the Bollinger B2 Electric Truck, the Lucid Air Electric Luxury Sedan, and the Tesla Cybertruck.

 GPT3: CES 2023 has not yet happened, so it is not possible to answer this question at this time.